thorion3006/actioncable-client-react/README.md

 A react wrapper for working with rails actioncable.
+Requires react v16.3 and above.

 # Install